-The present works is based on the result of intensive explorations to study the specise of Genus Ipomoea Jacq in pune and adjoining region.
-The study was undertaken by Field study, Herbarium study, Illustrations based on plant specimens.
-Pune and adjoining regions mentioned as above is approachable by own vehicle during all seasons.
-A major bulk plants of collected in rainy seasons because majority of the flowering plants found in rainy reasons and especially some ephemeral plants are only found in monsoon period.
+The present works is based on the result of intensive explorations to study the Genera of Cactaceae family in pune and adjoining region .The study was undertaken by Field study , Herbarium study , Illustrations based on plant specimens.Pune and adjoining regions mentioned as above is approachable by own vehicle during all seasons.
+A major bulk plants of collected in rainy seasons because majority of the flowering plants found in rainy reasons and especially some ephemeral plants are only found in monsoon period. $\circ$

 While collecting the specimens, the data such as habit, habitat, flower colours, fragrance if present, frequency of distribution, local names and uses, if any were recorded in the field itself.
 Besides the wild species, some cultivated plants, weeds of cultivated field and road sides have also be collected.
 These specimens collected were pressed in the field using blotting paper and old newspaper.
-The flowers of some of the species which were of some botanical interest were fixed in 4% formalin for further studies in the laboratory. o These specimens have been deposited in the herbarium of University of Pune, Department of Botany, Pune-411 007.
-Generally 3-4 specimens of the each plant were collected.
-Two specimens were mounted and others were treated as duplicate specimens.
+The flowers of some of the species which were of some botanical interest were fixed in 4% formalin for further studies in the laboratory.
+These specimens have been deposited in the herbarium of University of Pune, Department of Botany, Pune-411 007.